astrokings/akguide/docs/eng/202flagship.md

 ### 2)Flagship Limits and Scrapping

- As you upgrade the facility, you can build more Flagships.
-However, the number of Flagships you can have at a time is always less than the number of available Flagship types.

-This means you cannot have all types of Flagships at the same time.
  If necessary, you need to scrap existing Flagships to make room for different type of Flagships.
 You get only a fraction of the resources back when you scrapping Flagships though.

 While resources are partially refunded, you retain the equipment that were on the scrapped Flagship.